Last updated on 25th July 2020 – future updates will be infrequent.

 The 6 time series for COVID19 related deaths in England

-Each time series is denoted with a 4 letter code which I will use throughout.
+Each time series for deaths is denoted with a 4 letter code which I will use throughout.
 Clicking on the 4 letter code will take you to the source data.
 I have only extracted data for England from these sources but some also cover Scotland, Wales & Northern Ireland.

 - NHSo – NHS England COVID19 Occurrences – Daily number of deaths by date of occurrence with COVID19 on the death certificate.
-This is also published daily
+This is also published daily.

-- CQCn – Care Quality Commission COVID19 Notifications – (NEW) All care home are required to notify the CQC of any death in their home within a short period.
+- CQCn – Care Quality Commission COVID19 Notifications – All care home are required to notify the CQC of any death in their home within a short period.
 Since the outbreak, care homes are now able to say if they suspect the death was COVID19 related without a test.
 The data is passed onto the ONS who published the data weekly.

 - ONSr – ONS COVID19 Registrations – Daily number of deaths by date of registration with COVID19 on the death certificate from all locations.
 This is published weekly on a Tuesday but the daily data can be found on the COVID19-ENGLAND tab of the downloaded spreadsheet.

 - ONSo – ONS COVID19 Occurrences – Daily number of deaths by date of occurrence with COVID19 on the death certificate from all locations.
 This is published weekly on a Tuesday but the daily data can be found on the COVID19-ENGLAND tab of the downloaded spreadsheet.
 Note two columns are shown with different cutoff dates and I take the data from the column with the latest cutoff date.